Lightning-AI/pytorch-lightning/docs/source/common/early_stopping.rst

 - ``stopping_threshold``: Stops training immediately once the monitored quantity reaches this threshold.
   It is useful when we know that going beyond a certain optimal value does not further benefit us.
 - ``divergence_threshold``: Stops training as soon as the monitored quantity becomes worse than this threshold.
-  When reaching a value this bad, it believes the model cannot recover anymore and it is better to stop early and run with different initial conditions.
+  When reaching a value this bad, we believes the model cannot recover anymore and it is better to stop early and run with different initial conditions.
 - ``check_finite``: When turned on, it stops training if the monitored metric becomes NaN or infinite.
-- ``check_on_train_epoch_end``: When turned on, it checks the metric at training epoch end.
-Use this only when you are monitoring any metric logged within train specific hooks on epoch-level.
+- ``check_on_train_epoch_end``: When turned on, it checks the metric at the end of a training epoch.
+Use this only when you are monitoring any metric logged within training-specific hooks on epoch-level.

 In case you need early stopping in a different part of training, subclass :class:`~pytorch_lightning.callbacks.early_stopping.EarlyStopping`